chenxingqiang/secret-learn/doc/modules/decomposition.rst

         and information retrieval (IR) literature
         swap the axes of the matrix :math:`X` so that it has shape ``(n_features, n_samples)``.
-        We present LSA in a different way that matches the jax-sklearn API better, but the singular values found are the same.
+        We present LSA in a different way that matches the secret-learn API better, but the singular values found are the same.

     While the :class:`TruncatedSVD` transformer